jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 At the end of this tutorial you shoud be able to:

 1. Understand the QC statistics used in FASTQC
+2. Identify problems in NGS datasets
-2. Remove adapters and primers
+3. Remove adapters and primers
-3. Make simple quality trimming for reads
+4. Make simple quality trimming for reads
-4.
+5.

 # Files